Wildmind Buddhist Meditation

 People who keep gratitude journals on a weekly basis are healthier, more optimistic, and more likely to make progress toward achieving personal goals, according to author Robert Emmons.
 Research by Martin Seligman, founder of positive psychology, revealed that people who write “gratitude letters” to someone who made a difference in their lives score higher on happiness, and lower on depression—and the effect lasts for weeks.

-That last one is quite extraordinary. the simple act of writing a thank-you letter can leave you feeling happier for weeks.
+That last one is quite extraordinary.
+The simple act of writing a thank-you letter can leave you feeling happier for weeks.
 And yet I bet many of us are more likely to write a letter of complaint than a letter of gratitude.

 We all want to be happy, and yet we don’t do the things that create happiness.
 And we all want to escape unhappiness, but we create unhappiness for ourselves by focusing on what’s wrong in our lives.